Prathyusha1993/products-api-william/README.md

    4. Interacts intuitively; if you click on the image, you should see an overlay with a carousal of all thumbnail images

-**JSON URL**
+###### JSON URL
 - https://www.westelm.com/services/catalog/v4/category/shop/new/all-new/index.json

-**Guidelines**
+## Guidelines
-· Use any view framework of your choice
+   1. Use any view framework of your choice
-· As much as possible, stick to vanilla JavaScript for DOM handling (queries, events, etc.)
+   2. As much as possible, stick to vanilla JavaScript for DOM handling (queries, events, etc.)
-· Spend your time in design and implementation.
+   3. Spend your time in design and implementation.
 We are not looking for the quickest solution.
-· Detail your build system and tests in README.md – how do we run the tests and run the project?
+   4. Detail your build system and tests in README.md – how do we run the tests and run the project?
-· Showcase your ES6 skills and your UX/UI chops.
+   5. Showcase your ES6 skills and your UX/UI chops.

-# **Installation**
+##  Installation
 To get the project up and running, and view components in the browser, complete the following steps:

 1. Download and install Node: https://nodejs.org/